jowenthomas/linear-algebra-applications/pages/matrices-as-images.md

 <h2>Prerequisites</h2>
 <ul>
-    <li>The basic concept of <a>pixels</a></li>
+    <li>The basic concept of <a href="https://en.wikipedia.org/wiki/Pixel" target="_blank">pixels</a></li>
-    <li>The <a>RGB color model</a></li>
+    <li>The <a href="https://en.wikipedia.org/wiki/RGB_color_model" target="_blank">RGB color model</a></li>
-    <li>You've seen a <a>matrix</a></li>
+    <li>You've seen a <a href="https://en.wikipedia.org/wiki/Matrix_(mathematics)" target="_blank">matrix</a></li>
 </ul>

 <h2>Introduction</h2>

 Depending on whom you ask, there are a number of different answers you will receive to the question, "What is a matrix?".
 On most days, I would answer that it represents a linear transformation of a vector space.
 Someone else would answer that it is convenient bookkeeping for encoding a system of equations.
 Someone putting on airs might describe it as an order 2 tensor (sidenote: run away from the person who provides such an answer to a student in their first linear algebra course).
 Finally, someone might describe it as a 2-dimensional grid in which we may organize information.

-This final answer is, arguably, the most accurate answer (<a>Wikipedia</a> seems to agree).
+This final answer is, arguably, the most accurate answer (<a href="https://en.wikipedia.org/wiki/Matrix_(mathematics)" target="_blank">Wikipedia</a> seems to agree).
 But, the preceding answers aren't entirely incorrect.
 Because of the sizeable utility of matrices and, as a consequence, their ubiquitity in both pure and applied math, matrices generally appear with interpretations laid on top of them.
 Depending on how careful we are being, we may forget that a matrix is not necessarily the object or action that it represents.

 Accepting that matrices generally come loaded with interpretations, let's follow suit and discuss matrices as a means to encode the state of a pixel in an image.
 We will iterate on this idea, adding complexity as we go.
 First we will develop matrices as encoding the information for a black and white image.
 Then, we will extend this to a greyscale image.
 And, we will finish by discussing a full-color, RGB, image.